FertilityProRegistry.com - Fertility Doctors & Specialists

 • West Virginia

-Some of these mandates require that coverage be provided only by particular groups such as health maintenance organizations (HMOs).
-Many direct that certain medical conditions be met before coverage is provided.
+Montana, Ohio, and West Virginia only require that coverage be provided by health maintenance organizations (HMOs).
+Many require that certain medical conditions be met before coverage is provided.
 Some specifically mandate coverage for assisted reproductive technologies (ART), while others specifically limit or exclude it.
-A description of each state mandate is set forth by the American Society for Reproductive Medicine (ASRM).
+The American Society for Reproductive Medicine (ASRM) provides a detailed description of each state's mandate.

 States that mandate infertility coverage be offered